sinch/docs/docs/tutorials/tutorials-java/tutorial-java-send-sms.md

 ## Wrap up

-To wrap up, here's the complete sources of a minimal Java application that starts a connection to the Sinch REST API, sends a message then closes the connection.
+To wrap up, here's the complete sources of a minimal Java application that starts a connection to the Sinch REST API, sends a message, then closes the connection.

 ```java
 import com.sinch.sms.ApiConnection;